SariskaIO/MetricsWeaver/README.md

 # Sariska Analytics

-Welcome to Sariska Analytics, an advanced user analytics dashboard that builds upon the RTC Visualizer project.
-The goal is to extract the key user-friendly metrics by analyzing raw RTC metrics(WebRTC peerconnection getStats() API) uploaded by each user during the conference call.
+Welcome to Sariska Analytics, where we've taken the RTC Visualizer project to new heights.
+Our focus is on extracting user-friendly metrics by analyzing raw RTC metrics (WebRTC peerconnection getStats() API), uploaded for each user during the conference call at certain intervals

 ### Key Features
 - **Audio/Video Quality Analysis:** Delve into detailed metrics to assess the quality of audio and video streams during calls.